Supersymmetry and multicriticality in a ladder of constrained fermions: Constrained DMRG

 Explicit next-nearest-neighbor blockade implies that the total dimension of the Hilbert space grows with the length of the chain as $\mathcal{H}(N)\propto 1.466^N$\cite{Chepiga_2021} which is much slower than $\mathcal{H}(N)\propto 2^N$ for an unconstrained model of spin-less fermions.
 In order to fully profit from a restricted Hilbert space of constrained fermions, the next-nearest-neighbor blockade has been explicitly encoded into DMRG.
 Here we briefly recap the main set of implementation details.

 First, we perform a rigorous mapping onto an effective model that spans the local Hilbert space over three consecutive sites on the original lattice as shown in Fig.~\ref{fig:fusiontensor}(b).
-Due to the constraint the \emph{local} Hilbert space increases from two states $|l_i\rangle$ sketched in Fig.~\ref{fig:fusiontensor}(a) to four states $|h_i\rangle$ sketched in Fig.~\ref{fig:fusiontensor}(c).
-The new local Hilbert space $|h_i\rangle$ corresponds to the physical leg of the local tensor.
-From the Fig.~\ref{fig:fusiontensor}(b) it is obvious that any of the two consecutive tensors have a pair of common (or shared) fermions.
-Three possible states of these two hard-core bosons can be used as quantum labels (00), (10) and (01) for auxiliary legs that naturally create a block-diagonal structure of local tensors.
+Empty circles indicate original local degrees of freedom - empty $\ l_1\rangle$ or occupied $\ l_2\rangle$.
+Green and blue circles corresponds to the left and right normalized MPS tensors.
+By spanning local degrees of freedom over three sites (dotted lines) the \emph{local} Hilbert space increases from two states $|l_i\rangle$ sketched in Fig.~\ref{fig:fusiontensor}(a) to four states $|h_i\rangle$ sketched in Fig.~\ref{fig:fusiontensor}(c).
+States with two and more occupied sites are forbidden by the constraint.
+The new local Hilbert space $|h_i\rangle$ corresponds to the physical leg of the local tensor shown as a vertical solid line in Fig.~\ref{fig:fusiontensor}(b).
+From the Fig.~\ref{fig:fusiontensor}(b) it is obvious that any of the two consecutive tensors have a pair of common (or shared) sites.
+Three possible states of these two sites can be used as quantum labels (00), (10) and (01) for auxiliary legs that naturally create a block-diagonal structure of local tensors.
 The latter drastically reduces the computational cost of simulations.
-In the bulk, quantum labels of the left environment are changing according to the fusion graph shown in Fig.~\ref{fig:fusiontensor}(d); for the right environment the direction of the arrows has to be reversed.
+In the bulk, quantum labels of the left environment are changing according to the fusion graph shown in Fig.~\ref{fig:fusiontensor}(d).
+Fusion graph can be interpreted in the following way: to the chain that ends with two empty sites on the right and therefore labeled by (00) on the right side of the chain one can add either an occupied site that would corresponds to the local state $|h_2\rangle$ and change the label of the chain to (01), or one can add another empty site that corresponds to the local Hilbert space $|h_1\rangle$ and does not change the label (loop on the top of the fusion graph); if the chain ends with an occupied site it is labeled by (01) and only an empty site with $|h_3\rangle$ can be added on its right side, in this case the label changes to (10); finally, if the chain ends with an occupied site followed by an empty site it is labeled with (10), due to two-site blockade one can add only empty site next to it that corresponds to $|h_4\rangle$ and the new label will be (00).
+For the right environment, i.e. when we add sites on the left side of the chain, the direction of the arrows in the fusion graph has to be reversed.
 An example of the label assignment on a pair of consecutive tensors is provided in Fig.~\ref{fig:fusiontensor}(e).